kristianmandrup/bitbucket-auth/client/express/Express client.md

 Please feel free to help improve this server, making it more modular, with support for more flows, grant types etc.

+## TODO

+See the generic solutions from the book in `client/generic` folder and adjust the express routes to match the flows found there ;)

 ## Routes

 The `/routes` contains the following route factories